Commiejones/MMED-2025-Enhancing-trachoma-elimination/README.md

 # MMED-2025-Enhancing-trachoma-elimination

-##Objective: To evaluate how  the age distribution of antibiotic distribution and clinical markers of disease can be used to improve trachoma modeling
+## Objective: To evaluate how  the age distribution of antibiotic distribution and clinical markers of disease can be used to improve trachoma modeling

 **Group Lead**: Jonathan Dushoff

-**Group members**:
+**Group members**
 -Comfort Jones
 -Saiusha Lutchman
 -Thatohatsi Sefuthi